 When talking to players about Thane’s story and characterization in ME3, it’s not uncommon to find that they have wildly different opinions.
 This is something that at first glance seems very strange.
-How can two people who have played the same game, with this same character, have such different expectations and interpretations of that character in the following game?
+How can two people who have played the same game, with this same character, have such different expectations and interpretations of that character in the succeeding game?

 The Many Faces of Thane.